-As the President, I am deeply committed to building the Panhellenic Association back up after the Covid-19 pandemic brought life to a standstill.
-I want to bring more women home now that we are able to be back together again, and intend to do that through fostering a sense of inclusion within our community as a whole.
-I'll start by introducing events like dress drives during Semi-Formal and Formal season and another clothing drive during recruitment for basics women might need then.
-I also want to focus on making sure that all of our chapters feel like they’re a valuable part of our community.
-I’ll do so by planning events that will foster more involvement and team-building; Greek Week is one example, which is also being brought back to its full glory from before the pandemic.
-As for diversity, I’d like to get Marquette’s Panhellenic Council to work more with the cultural sororities and fraternities on campus.
-The introduction of a new VP Diversity, Equity, and Inclusion position will ensure that goals like these are a priority of our Executive Board.
+As President, I am committed to rebuilding the Panhellenic Association after the COVID-19 pandemic brought our lives to a halt.
+I am passionate about bringing more women home now that we, as a community, can be back together again.
+I intend to do this by fostering a sense of inclusion within our community.
+I'll start by hosting events that include not only current chapter women but also anyone looking to get involved in Greek life.
+I want to focus on ensuring that every chapter and chapter woman feels like a valued part of the Panhellenic Community.
+This can be accomplished by planning events rooted in team building and involvement.
+Greek Week is one example that I would love to see return to its full glory before the pandemic took over the world.
+I also would like Marquette Panhellenic Council to work more with the cultural sororities and fraternities on campus.
+Our VP Diversity, Equity, and Inclusion Position will ensure that goals like these are a priority within our executive board.

-Ultimately, I am in this position because I want to give back to the community that has given me so much already.
-As President, I will put everything into making sure women have as positive an experience as I have thus far.
-I want to be someone people can lean on; I want to ensure this community stays as strong as it ever has, and grows even stronger.
-Please look through our website and social media (@marquettepanhellenic on Instagram) keeping in mind my own testimony as you do so.
-I know you can find your home within this community – I sure did.
+Ultimately, I am in this position because I want to give back to the community that has given me more than I could have ever asked for.
+This community has taught me how to be a leader, that I am strong, and that I can handle whatever the world puts in front of me.
+As President, I will put my all into making sure that women have as positive an experience in Greek life as I have had.
+I want to be someone that people can lean on and someone that people trust.
+This community is already so strong, and I want to help it grow even stronger.
+Please look through our website and social media (@Marquettepanhellenic on Instagram) and keep in mind my testimony as you browse our page.
+I know that you can find your forever home within this community – I surely have.